Preparing for your Upcoming Appointment

 If aftercare is not followed, additional pigment loss (40-80%) will be seen, leaving you with very little healed results.
 Due to this, a 2nd touch up will be required (3 sessions instead of 2).

-- Avoid all direct water contact with brows (besides cleansing) until no more flaking is seen.
+- Avoid all direct water contact with brows while bathing (besides cleansing) until no more flaking is seen.

-- No sleeping on your eyebrows, picking, pulling or scratching procedure area until superficially healed.
-This can cause scabs to fall off prematurely, causing pigment loss and scarring.
+- No sleeping, picking, pulling or scratching the procedure area until full healed.
+If flaking is removed this results in pigment loss and scaring.

-- Refrain from intense cardiovascular activity 1-2 weeks post-procedure.
+- Refrain from intense cardiovascular activity for 1-2 weeks.

-- No recreational swimming, hot tubs, steam rooms and saunas 2 weeks post-procedure.
+- No recreational swimming. hot tubs, saunas and steam rooms for 2 weeks.

-- Avoid direct sun exposure for 2 weeks following your appointment (wear a hat).
+- Avoid direct sun exposure for 4 weeks following the procedure.

 What to expect after your procedure